-In the 21st century, university students across the United States and UM-Flint will be increasingly diverse, increasingly socially engaged and aware, and increasingly technology and information-sharing oriented.
+In the 21st century, university students across the United States and the University of Michigan-Flint will be increasingly diverse, increasingly socially engaged and aware, and increasingly technology and information-sharing oriented.
 In less than 30 years, the majority of the U.S. population will be people of color and in less than 25 years, the majority of workers in the nation will be people of color.
 Experience working in diverse contexts will be a top-five work-related competency that employers will look for in the next five years.
 Finally, in the 21st century, projections indicate that margins of inequality could increase across race, class, and gender unless the next generation is committed and prepared to positively change our trajectory.
 In the spirit of the students who founded the ICC and the staff and administration that worked to establish it, we intend to fully commit ourselves to making sure that our students are fully prepared to make that positive change.